 After a few silent seconds the audience understands that this was a joke and they start to laugh.
 From this point, I am excused of all my mistakes and terrible English accent, because people can turn a blind eye on flaws, if they like the speaker, who doesn’t try to act like a smarty-pants.

 But that’s not enough to make the pitch sound convincing and remarkable.
 You need practice and constant rewriting.
 On the demo day, at the Starta Accelerator, I used the sixth version of my presentation, which I had prepared two months before.

 I had spoken on several occasions: press conferences with journalists, public speeches, live broadcasts on TV, radio, etc., so I was pretty calm.

-Upon arrival, I collected the Sonr (our new project) pitch according to a standard plan and presented it in English in front of the partners.
+Upon arrival, I put together a presentation of our new project (Sonr – swim coach communicator) according to a standard plan and presented it in English in front of the partners.
 And… it was my worst presentation in 20 years, though I had quite a lot of experience: press conferences with journalists, public speeches, live broadcasts on TV, radio, etc. Well, the thing is, I always spoke in my native language and in front of the people who knew me.
 This time, it was all different.